jeph/nyu-ef-website/README.md

-# nyu-ef-website
+# NYU Entrepreneur's Festival Website
-The promotional and informational website for the NYU Entrepreneurs Festival
+The promotional and informational website for the NYU Entrepreneur's Festival